[ News ]

 These enzymes often act in concert with R2R3 MYB transcription factors (TFs) involved in the catalysis of flavonoid biosynthesis.
 Flavonoids are important signaling molecules in seed plants, which interact with the PIN proteins of auxin regulation.
 Anthocyanins and flavonols are localized in epidermal cone cells and nectar guides of flower petals acting as optical cues for insect and bird pollinators.

-Based on extreme conservation of R2R3 MYB homeodomain proteins and some cytochrome P450s, were Paleozoic protoflowers colored and visualized by flying insects such as paleodictyopterans?
+Based on extreme conservation of R2R3 myeloblastosis (MYB) homeodomain oncoproteins and some cytochrome P450s, were Paleozoic protoflowers colored and visualized by flying insects such as paleodictyopterans?

 A fossilized brain from a Cambrian stem group arthropod is evidence of the early existence of an extremely conserved and sophisticated olfactory and visual sensory system in these animals ...
 Did evo-devo of insect eyes, mushroom bodies, neuropils, and trichromatic vision predate late Paleozoic pollen phytophagy and flying predatory behaviors of paleodictyopterans and wasps?

-Nature publishes a letter by a team of entomologists and paleobiologists having a bearing on the evo-devo of neuropils associated with the brain, and homologies with sensory organs of advanced crustaceans and insects.
-Ecologists should compare this paleobiological study with earlier work by Briscoe & Chittka (2001), The Evolution of Color Vision in Insects, Annual Review of Entomology, Volume 46, because implications toward an understanding of the deep time evolution of pollination mutualisms between species of the "Big Five" holometabolous insect orders and late Paleozoic seed plants are absolutely profound.
+Ecologists should compare this paleobiological study with earlier work by Chittka (1996), Briscoe and Chittka (2001), and Chittka et al. (2001).
+Implications of these three studies toward an understanding of the deep time evolution of pollination mutualisms and color and scent perception by species of the "Big Five" holometabolous insect orders and late Paleozoic seed plants, when taking into account the paleobiology of the arthropod brain, are absolutely profound.